Ray Bradbury: Hollywood

 The family lived about four blocks from the Fox Uptown Theatre on Western Avenue in Los Angeles, the flagship theater for MGM and Fox.
 There, Bradbury learned how to sneak in and watched previews almost every week.
 He roller skated there, as well as all over town, as he put it, "hell-bent on getting autographs from glamorous stars.
 It was glorious."
 Among stars the young Bradbury was thrilled to encounter were Norma Shearer, Laurel and Hardy, and Ronald Colman.
 Sometimes he spent all day in front of Paramount Pictures or Columbia Pictures, then skated to the Brown Derby to watch the stars who came and went for meals.
-He recounted seeing Cary Grant, Marlene Dietrich and Mae West, whom, he learned, made a regular appearance every Friday night, bodyguard in tow.
+He recounted seeing Cary Grant, Marlene Dietrich, and Mae West, who, he learned, made a regular appearance every Friday night, bodyguard in tow.

-Bradbury relates the following meeting (as an adult) with Sergei Bondarchuk, director of the 1966–1967 Soviet epic film series War and Peace, at a Hollywood award ceremony in Bondarchuk's honor:

 Career

-Bradbury's first published story was "Hollerbochen's Dilemma", which appeared in the January 1938 number of Forrest J. Ackerman's fanzine Imagination!.
-In July 1939, Ackerman and his girlfriend Morojo gave 19-year-old Bradbury the money to head to New York for the First World Science Fiction Convention in New York City, and funded Bradbury's fanzine, titled Futuria Fantasia.
-Bradbury wrote most of its four issues, each limited to under 100 copies.
-Between 1940 and 1947, he was a contributor to Rob Wagner's film magazine, Script.

 Bradbury was free to start a career in writing when, owing to his bad eyesight, he was rejected for induction into the military during World War II.
-Having been inspired by science-fiction heroes such as Flash Gordon and Buck Rogers, he began publishing science-fiction stories in fanzines in 1938.
+Inspired by science-fiction heroes such as Flash Gordon and Buck Rogers, he began publishing science-fiction stories in fanzines in 1938.
 He was invited by Forrest J. Ackerman to attend the Los Angeles Science Fiction Society, which at the time met at Clifton's Cafeteria in downtown Los Angeles.
-There he met writers Robert A. Heinlein, Emil Petaja, Fredric Brown, Henry Kuttner, Leigh Brackett and Jack Williamson.
+There he met Robert A. Heinlein, Emil Petaja, Fredric Brown, Henry Kuttner, Leigh Brackett and Jack Williamson.
+Bradbury's first published story was "Hollerbochen's Dilemma", in the January 1938 number of Ackerman's fanzine Imagination!.
+In July 1939, Ackerman and his girlfriend Morojo gave 19-year-old Bradbury the money to head to New York for the First World Science Fiction Convention in New York City, and funded Bradbury's fanzine, Futuria Fantasia.
+Bradbury wrote most of its four issues, each volume printed in limited number due to publishing costs.
+Between 1940 and 1947, he was a contributor to Rob Wagner's film magazine, Script.

 In 1939, Bradbury joined Laraine Day's Wilshire Players Guild, where for two years he wrote and acted in several plays.
-They were, as Bradbury later described, "so incredibly bad" that he gave up playwriting for two decades.
+They were, as Bradbury later described, "so incredibly bad" that he gave up play-writing for two decades.
 His first paid piece, "Pendulum", written with Henry Hasse, was published in the pulp magazine Super Science Stories in November 1941, for which he earned $15.